On the way to Garden Hill!

 The Call Out for Program Support

 The shipment: We shipped waterproof boots rated to -100F, hand and foot warmers, balaclavas, toques, wool socks, and ice fishing gear.
-Included with this were two Janome sewing machines and boxes of sewing supplies for their Sew & Sew Skills Lab so young people have an opportunity to connect to the love of sewing.
-The shipment went out in large heavy duty totes to allow easy and dry storage for all the items once they reach the school.
+Included with this were two Janome sewing machines and boxes of sewing supplies.
+The Sew & Sew Skills Lab programis run by our host agency, I Love First Peoples.
+Young people have an opportunity to connect to the joys of sewing.
+The entire shipment went out in large heavy duty totes to allow easy and dry storage for all the items once they reach the school.

 It’s so important to empower youth through access to quality program supplies.
 We believe strongly in the connection between youth, land and language, and we’re grateful that you do as well.